everymind/everymind.github.io/_projects/SurprisingMinds.md

 The EveryMind Team for continuous and unflagging support and enthusiasm;

+Alice Taylor-Gee (Sainsbury Wellcome Centre) for nurturing a momentum for public outreach and engagement at the Sainsbury Wellcome Centre;

-Helen Fitzgerald (Sea Life Brighton) for granting approval to host this exhibit at Sea Life Brighton;
+Helen Fitzgerald (Sea Life Brighton) for her support throughout the project at Sea Life Brighton;

 and Daniel Osorio (Sussex University) for initiating the collaboration with Sea Life Brighton.